ndevlin/LiveRayMarching/README.md

 ## Nathan Devlin - @ndevlin - ndevlin@seas.upenn.edu - www.ndevlin.com

+![](images/FinalControls.png)

 ## View a live WebGL Demo here!: https://ndevlin.github.io/LiveRayMarching/

-![](images/FinalControls.png)

 ## Project Information

-This project uses Ray Marching and Signed Distance functions to render a scene in realtime using only mathematical functions.
+This project uses Ray Marching and Signed Distance Functions to render a scene in real-time using only mathematical functions.
 There is no actual geometry in the scene other than a quad that the scene is rendered upon.
 Each pixel ray-marches forward to interact with functions corresponding with each piece of geometry in the scene to determine which piece of geometry is closest to the camera.
 A number of rendering effects are calculated on top of this.
 These include Blinn-Phong reflection, specular reflection, sub-surface scattering, ambient occlusion, and more.
 Hard and soft shadows, depth of field, and more are also created using algorithms uniquely appropriate for an SDF scene.

 This project was created using TypeScript, WebGL, and GLSL.
 Visual Studio Code, Node.js, and Dat.gui were also utilized.